Zhang-Zhiyuan-zzy/hotpot/README.md

 ### Install requirement
 Before installing the `Hotpot`, you should install the requirements at the first.
 It is recommended to create a new conda environment to run the package.
-> conda create -n hp python==3.9 openbabel cclib lammps rdkit -c conda-forge
+> conda create -n hp python==3.9 openbabel cclib lammps -c conda-forge

 ### Install
 After the requirements are installed, now the ''Hotpot'' could be installed by pip